This is the very first post in the 30 Wordpress Hacks in 30 Days Series!

 How about trying the Exclude Pages plugin?

-I have been using Wordpress for a few months now.
+I have been using WordPress for a few months now.
 I’m diligently trying to learn all I can.
 I really appreciate it when I come across information such as you’ve presented here.
 I’m going to study your “How to create your own WP theme”.
 I don’t necessarily want to create my own theme, I just want a better understanding of what I’m looking at when I try to edit.
 Thanks for the help.

 Thanks,